gmc-code/PC-app-development/docs/tk_widgets/tk_checkbutton.rst

     - In each iteration of the loop, item1 is an element from `list1` and `item2` is the corresponding element from `list2`.

 | State Management: option_vars1 is a list that holds IntVar objects.
 Each IntVar is associated with a checkbutton and is used to track whether the checkbutton is selected (1) or not selected (0).
-While those values are not used to do anything in the code below, they should be set up in preparation for doing so.
+While those values are not used to do anything in the code below, they have been set up in preparation for doing so.

 .. code-block:: python